 Betterment has two plans: Digital and Premium.

-The Digital plan has no minimum deposit or balance requirement.
+The Digital plan has no account minimums, meaning no minimum deposit or balance requirements.
 Account holders pay a flat annual fee of 0.25% of total assets under management (AUM) for balances over $20,000 and $4 per month for balances below $20,000.

 Key features of the Digital Plan include: